 (iv) Enron shall be in default of any of the Investment Agreements;

 then Sponsor may, with five (5) days prior written notice to Enron, terminate this Agreement.

-11. Confidentiality.
+(c) Any rights that either party may have to terminate this Agreement pursuant to (a) or (b) above shall not be exclusive of any rights that such party may have to indemnification pursuant to Section 15.
+13. Confidentiality.